BobBuildTool/bob/doc/manual/configuration.rst

 import
    The ``import`` SCM copies the directory specified in ``url`` to the workspace.
-By default the destination is not overwritten unless the source file was changed more recently than the exiting destination in the workspace.
+By default the destination is always overwritten and obsolete files are deleted.
+Set ``prune`` to ``False`` to only overwrite if the source file was changed more recently than the exiting destination in the workspace.
+Before Bob 0.18 the default was the other way around (see :ref:`policies-pruneImportScm`).

-   Set ``prune`` to ``True`` to always delete the destination directory before importing the files.
+   In contrast to the other SCMs that fetch across the network the ``import`` SCM is always updated, even if ``--build-only`` is used.
+Because only local files are imported there is no possibility to inadvertely fetch unwanted changes from other users.
+The files should thus always be edited at the import source location and not in the workspace.

    .. attention::
       Do not import large source trees when working with Jenkins builds.
 The